 Lectures will be conducted live; but online via Zoom.
-On occasion, the instructor may, at his discretion, move the live, online lecture to another platform such as Blackboard Collaborate, GoToMeeting or another appropriate platform.
+On occasion, the instructor may, at his discretion, move the live, online lecture to another platform such as Blackboard Collaborate, GoToMeeting, another appropriate platform, or to inperson.
 Students will be told, in advance, if the class platform is changed from Zoom.